thomas051083/psd-psw/event-details/SiMS_Make a Mark, Create an IMPACT@IRAS.md

 <b><u>Details</u><br>

-<u>Scope of Attachment</u>
+<u>Scope of Attachment</u><br>
 a.
-Environmental scanning on emerging data technology and data management solutions, including their applications in other organisations and identify possible opportunity areas for IRAS
+Environmental scanning on emerging data technology and data management solutions, including their applications in other organisations and identify possible opportunity areas for IRAS <br>
 b.
 Running a POC and/or pilot using the data management solution, in collaboration with other internal stakeholders

 <u>Duration</u>